-Virus surges in the TSA; union wants vulnerable officers kept home
+Union wants vulnerable TSA officers to be kept home as coronavirus cases among employees surge

 A TSA whistleblower came forward in June, alleging that the agency had done too little to protect employees and the public from the virus and a federal watchdog ordered a formal investigation.
 In the meantime, the head of the agency met the whistleblower, and the TSA tightened its safety rules.

 TSA officers are required to wear masks, and the agency has been installing plastic shields for them to work behind.
+On Wednesday, the TSA announced that it had awarded a $2.5 million contract to California-based Lavi Industries to install the shields at 37 “priority airports” and that the work would be completed by autumn.
 Officers are supposed to change their gloves after coming into contact with passengers and have to wear eye protection if they’re not behind a shield.

 But in the letter to Pekoske, Thomas wrote that the extra protective equipment did not do enough to resolve the union’s concerns about high-risk employees.